Manners matter in the workplace

 - A visitor or customer with an appointment takes priority over a telephone call.

-- Never take a photo without getting permission from the person being photographed.
+- Never take a photo without getting permission from the person to be photographed.

-Learning Seed’s Manners at Work resource indicates “manners and common sense good behavior are career assets as well as ways to build confidence.”
+Our office spaces and workplace environments vary greatly these days.
+Paying attention to your behavior and conduct in a shared space can enhance the workplace and collaboration among co-workers.
+Learning Seed’s Manners at Work resource indicates, “manners and common sense good behavior are career assets as well as ways to build confidence.”

 Here are some tips for individuals that find themselves working from a cubicle:

 - Treat the cubicle as if it has a door and walls.
 You should never yell at a coworker in a nearby area.
-Work on your steps, get up and walk to the person you need to talk to, or use the phone or email.
+Work on your steps: get up and walk to the person to whom you need to talk.
+Or you could use the phone or email.

 - When handling cash, have another coworker present.